angular-package/error/README.md

   // Sets the parser.
   isDefined(parser) && this.setValueParser(parser);

-  // Initializes the message and assigns message properties `fix`, `problem` and optionally `template` to a new instance. isDefined(message) && this.setMessage(message, undefined, parser);
+  // Initializes the message and assigns its properties to a new instance. isDefined(message) && this.setMessage(message, undefined, parser);
 }
 ```